NXT TakeOver: Tampa Bay

-NXT TakeOver: Tampa Bay was a scheduled professional wrestling show and WWE Network event that was to be produced by WWE.
+NXT TakeOver: Tampa Bay was a scheduled professional wrestling livestreaming event that was to be produced by WWE.
 It would have been the 29th NXT TakeOver event held exclusively for wrestlers from the promotion's NXT brand division—TakeOver: In Your House in June in turn became the 29th.
 The event was originally scheduled to take place on April 4, 2020, from the Amalie Arena in Tampa, Florida, but had been postponed due to the COVID-19 pandemic.
 The event was ultimately canceled, but matches scheduled and planned for the event were rescheduled to take place across multiple episodes of NXT, starting April 1.
+Tampa in turn would then get a major NXT event in 2025 at nearby Yuengling Center.

 Production

 Background

 TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's NXT brand held their second WWE Network-exclusive event, billed as TakeOver.
 In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
 TakeOver: Tampa Bay would have been the 29th NXT TakeOver event (In Your House in June in turn became the 29th).
 It was titled Tampa Bay as it was to be held in the Tampa Bay area in Florida and it was scheduled to be a support event for WrestleMania 36.

 The event was scheduled to take place on April 4, 2020, from the Amalie Arena in Tampa, Florida, however, like WWE's other WrestleMania week events, TakeOver: Tampa Bay was postponed due to the COVID-19 pandemic.
 On March 24, it was announced that TakeOver: Tampa Bay had been canceled, but matches scheduled and planned for the event were rescheduled to take place across multiple episodes of NXT beginning April 1.
+Tampa would then compensate for an NXT major event, Battleground, taking place on May 25, 2025 at nearby Yuengling Center.